UltraStar-Deluxe/ultrastar-play.github.io/_pages/home.md

 ### Companion App
 Use your smartphone as mic or browse the song list via the _UltraStar Play Companion App_.

-A pre-release for Android can be found on [GitHub](https://github.com/UltraStar-Deluxe/PlayCompanion/releases)
+A pre-release for Android is available for [download on GitHub](https://github.com/UltraStar-Deluxe/PlayCompanion/releases)

 ### Source Code and Getting Involved
  _UltraStar Play_ is created using the [Unity game engine](https://www.unity.com) and mostly C# as software development language.